A complete guide to dish-washing machine plumbing systems: all the things that you should know

 FAQ

-What plumbing connections are available for dishwashers?
+What kinds of plumbing connections are there for dishwashers?

-The different types of plumbing connections for dishwashers are direct-plumbing, air-gap and high-loop.
+The different types of connections to the plumbing for dishwashers include direct plumbing, air-gap, and high-loop.

-What are the most important components of a dishwasher plumbing system?
+What are the key elements of a dishwasher’s plumbing system?

-What can I do to determine if my dishwasher’s plumbing system is properly installed?
+How can I tell whether my dishwasher’s plumbing is correctly installed?

-The most frequent issues that be encountered with dishwasher plumbing are clogs, leaks, and low water pressure.
+The most frequent issues that be encountered with dishwasher plumbing are leaks, clogs, and low water pressure.